 Italy: Tuscany & Umbria, 2015

-For more than 36 years, Country Walkers has been a leader in active travel, and responsible tourism is integral to our core values.
+For 39 years, Country Walkers has been a leader in active travel, and responsible tourism is integral to our core values.
 Our tours reflect a dedication to following the best travel practices.
 In all ways we strive to preserve indigenous cultures, support local economies, conserve wildlife, and protect the environment.

 We’re committed to a healthier planet, and to giving back to the destination we explore.
 When you travel with us, you’ll contribute to a sustainable world too.